benfrick/docs-portfolio/src/doc/commerce/order/use_order.md

 - Use a Splunk query (requires access) to check for issues with your request.

-- Contact the Buy team on the <a href="https://nikedigital.slack.com/messages/C38BE20SV" target="_blank">#cic-order-integration</a> Slack channel for assistance.
+- Contact the Orders team on the <a href="https://nikedigital.slack.com/messages/C1H7ZM7J4" target="_blank">#mp-athena</a> Slack channel for assistance.

 ### <a name="common-questions"></a>Common Questions